Nobody-Labs/twister-vmt/README.md

 $ sudo chmod 755 ./scripts/build_update.sh
 $ sudo chmod 755 ./scripts/build_mass_update.sh
 ```
-The mass_update build will take a while, because it has to retrieve the powers of tau file, and the keys are much larger.
+The mass_update build will take a while, because it has to retrieve the 'powersOfTau28_hez_final_19.ptau` file, and the keys are much larger.
 If we migrate to poseidon, then this circuit should shrink considerably.

 Each build script will compile the circuit, generate proving and verifying keys, export a solidity contract, and then insert the freshly built verifying key into the optimized verifier contracts in [verifiers](./contracts/verifiers/).
 You can see the templates for the optimized verifier contracts in [verifier_templates](./circuits/verifier_templates/).